Insight • Planning · Risk · Trust

 WCAG gives you the requirement set

-Accessibility isn’t an undefined or abstract expectation.
+Accessibility is not an undefined or abstract expectation.
 The Web Content Accessibility Guidelines (WCAG) provide a ready-made requirement set for websites, native mobile apps, and other digital experiences.

 WCAG is intentionally technology-agnostic.
 It defines what must be true for accessibility, not how you must implement it.
 That lets organizations meet requirements using the tools and platforms they already use.